 Get your pots and pans ready for a fest of Fort Wayne's favorite flavors.
 Or, maybe you can just plan to order these Fort Wayne classics on your next weekend adventure!

-We all delight in dining out at a great restaurants.
+We all delight in dining out at great restaurants.
 We probably also always order our favorite item on the menu -- most likely the restaurant's signature dish or something it prepares extremely well.

 How often have you thought you would love to get the recipe so you could cook the dish at home?

-In the spirit of sharing Fort Wayne magazine published Fort Wayne Cooks.
-The Fort Wayne area has some very talented chefs, mixologists and restaurateurs.
+In the spirit of sharing, Fort Wayne magazine published Fort Wayne Cooks.
+The Fort Wayne area has some very talented chefs, mixologists, and restaurateurs.
 A variety of the region's establishments -- from those that have been open for decades to those more recently added to the dining scene -- share the recipes from some of those signature dishes.

-Enjoy the recipes and hopefully you will also come away with an even greater appreciation for the tremendous effort Fort Wayne and the region's chefs, restauranteurs and mixologists put into their craft.
+Enjoy the recipes and, hopefully, you will also come away with an even greater appreciation for the tremendous effort Fort Wayne and the region's chefs, restauranteurs and mixologists put into their craft.